cs573-21s/01-ghd3/README.md

 Another technical element is that the sheep's hat changes both colors of the radial gradient each time it is clicked, alternating between 3 hat styles.
 The eyes still open and close when the hat is clicked, but no other polygons or shapes change their colors on this mouse event.

 The butterfly is also a technical element.
 The butterfly appears where the user has clicked on the sky and flies toward the right until it is off the screen.
 If the user clicks on the sky again while the butterfly is flying, the original butterfly will disappear (because otherwise it flashes because it is updating too much) and a new butterlfy will appear in the new spot.
-This demonstrates the "transitions" that can be used to animate objects.
+This demonstrates the transform attribute that can be used to animate objects.

 Project Description/Requirements